sckott/request/README.md

 ## Philosophy

-* The web is increasingly a JSON world, so we set `content-type` and `accept` headers to `applications/json` by default
+* The web is increasingly a JSON world, so we assume `applications/json` by default, but give back other types if not
 * The workflow follows logically, or at least should, from, _hey, I got this url_, to _i need to add some options_, to _execute request_
 * Whenever possible, we transform output to data.frame's - facilitating downstream manipulation via `dplyr`, etc.
 * We do `GET` requests by default.
 Specify a different type if you don't want `GET`